kristenkwong/website-2019/_projects/insightUBC.md

 Other `GET /*` endpoints get our static resources in the `public` folder of the frontend.

 Vanilla **JavaScript** is used to build query from the HTML form on the UI through the `document` object, in the `CampusExplorer.buildQuery` method.
 An Ajax/REST call is sent to the `/query` endpoint in the `CampusExplorer.sendQuery` method using browser-native method `XMLHttpRequest`.

-## ⚒ Building and running the project locally

-If you want to build the project on your local machine, follow these steps.

-### Configuring the development environment

-To start using this project, you need to get your computer configured so you can build and execute the code.
-To do this, follow these steps; the specifics of each step (especially the first two) will vary based on which operating system your computer has:

-1. Install git.
-Check after by using `git --version`.

-1. Install Node LTS (8.X), which will also install NPM.
-Check by using `node --version` and `npm --version` on the command line.

-1. [Install Yarn](https://yarnpkg.com/en/docs/install), which is a package and dependency manager (like npm).
-Check that it's installed correctly by using `yarn --version` command after.

-1. Clone the project repository: `git clone https://github.com/kristenkwong/InsightUBC.git`

-### Project commands

-After the environment has been configured, use these commands to use Yarn to install dependencies and build the projects, as well as run tests or start the application.

-1. `yarn install`: download the packages in *package.json* to the *node_modules* directory.

-1. `yarn build`: compile the project.

-1. `yarn test`: run the test suite.

-1. `yarn start`: start the application.
-You can set the port the application runs on by using `export PORT=4321`.
-You should be able to view it in the browser on http://localhost:4321/.
-(Replace 4321 with your choice of port if you'd like.)